Billy Hayes (writer)

-William "Billy" Hayes (born April 3, 1947) is an American writer, actor, and film director.
-He is best known for his autobiographical book Midnight Express about his experiences in and escape from a Turkish prison, after being convicted of smuggling hashish.
-He was one of hundreds of US citizens in foreign jails serving drug charge sentences, following a drug-smuggling crackdown by foreign governments.
+William Hayes (born April 3, 1947) is an American writer, actor, film director and convicted drug smuggler.
+Hayes is best known for his autobiographical book Midnight Express about his experiences in and escape from a Turkish prison, after being convicted of smuggling hashish.
+Hayes was one of hundreds of U.S citizens in foreign jails serving drug charge sentences, following a drug-smuggling crackdown by foreign governments.